Santita Jackson: Musical career

 Shortly after college, Jackson moved to New York to pursue a career in music.
 She spent over five years touring as a backup singer for Roberta Flack, and later performed with the Opera Ebony company.

 In 1996, Jackson was asked by the family of Secretary of Commerce Ron Brown to perform at his funeral alongside Wynton Marsalis and the Howard University Chorale.
 The following year, Jackson performed the National Anthem at Bill Clinton's second presidential inauguration.

 In 2009, Jackson released her first recording project, Put Your Arms Around the World, a collaboration with songwriter Janice Kapp Perry, vocalist Chris Willis, and Utah Senator Orrin Hatch.

 Political commentary

 Television and radio

 In April 2012, Jackson began working as a political commentator on the Fox News Channel.
 She also hosts her own television show on The Word Network.
 Earlier, Jackson produced her father's show "Upfront with Jesse Jackson" on The Word Network.

 Jackson is the writer, co-host, and executive producer of the nationally syndicated radio show "Keep Hope Alive with Rev. Jesse Jackson."
 She previously hosted The Santita Jackson Show on Chicago's WVON 1690 AM.

 Other media

-Jackson is a founding contributor at The Grio, an MSNBC website dedicated to African American news and opinion.
+Jackson is a founding contributor at TheGrio, an MSNBC website dedicated to African American news and opinion.